ReactiveX/RxSwift/Documentation/GettingStarted.md

 * You can't bind errors to UIKit controls because that makes no sense.

-It you don't know if `Observable` can fail, you can ensure it can't fail using `>-catch(valueThatIsReturnedWhenErrorHappens)`
+If you don't know if `Observable` can fail, you can ensure it can't fail using `>-catch(valueThatIsReturnedWhenErrorHappens)`

 * You usually want to share subscription